bit-bots/bitbots_tf_buffer/README.md

 # Bit-Bots TF Buffer

 This is a nearly drop-in replacement for `tf2_ros.Buffer` in Python.
 It wraps a C++ node that holds the tf buffer and listener.
-The interface should be the same as the original `tf2_ros.Buffer`, except that we need to pass a reference to the node to the constructor (it is not optional anymore and the order of the arguments is changed therefore).
+The interface should be the same as the original `tf2_ros.Buffer` and `tf2_ros.TransformListener`, except for e.g. qos settings that are not supported for now.

 ## Why?